atarazana/gramola-operator/part-1-2.md

 Now let's create a sample AppService:

-> **NOTE:** This test is different from the one we run when we run the code locally... because there's no previous AppService and hence there's no previoud Memcached deployment to update
+> **NOTE:** This test is different from the one we run when we run the code locally... because there's no previous AppService and hence there's nopreviousd Memcached deployment to update

 ```sh
 $ kubectl apply -n $PROJECT_NAME -f ./config/samples/gramophone_v1_appservice.yaml